digidotcom/digi-python-resources/README.md

 The repository is structured in the following folders:

+* **categories** - This folder contains the definition and images for the Digi categories in which the different products supporting Python are organized.
+  This information is used by the **Digi Python PyCharm Plugin** to filter the supported platforms.
 * **lib** - The `lib/` directory contain Python modules that extend the standard API of your device.
 You can eiher import these libraries in your project using the **Digi Python PyCharm Plugin** or copy them manully inside